bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 ```

 #### Gateway
-Now we create a new gateway and apply our GraphQL schema.
+Create a new gateway and apply the GraphQL schema.

 ???
 "Final GraphQL schema (`schema.gql`)"
     ```graphl